SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: Theoretical Analysis of SPARe

 \begin{theorem}[\textbf{Average Computation Overhead}] The average computation overhead $\overline{S}(N,r)$ SPARe needs to pay before the first wipe-out is approximately where $\mu$ is the average failure count of Thm.~\eqref{thm1:mu} and $c(k)$ is the lower-bound of all-reduce stack: $c(k):=\left\lceil \frac{N}{N-k}\right\rceil$. $\rho_k$ is the probability of patch compute at $k$ failures, $\rho_k:=\max\{0,\,2N-n_k\}/n_k$, where $n_k := c(k)(N-k)$.

-$\overline{S}(N,r)$ has an idealistic lower bound of: achievable if system detects failures instantly hence does not require patch computes. \begin{proof} Probabilities of adversarial cases where all-reduce stack is forced to be $>c(k)$ can be formulated by Hall's Marriage Theorem~\citep{hall}, which are negligible at $N\sim10^{2-3}$.
-Therefore all-reduce stack $\approx c(k)$.
+$\overline{S}(N,r)$ has an idealistic lower bound of: achievable if system detects failures earlier than the global all-reduce hence does not require patch computes. \begin{proof} Probabilities of adversarial cases where all-reduce stack is forced to be $>c(k)$ can be formulated by Hall's Marriage Theorem~\citep{hall}, which are negligible at $N\sim10^{2-3}$.
+Therefore all-reduce stack is $\approx c(k)$.
 Expected number of patch compute per step can be approximated by noting that the probability of a random failure hitting any singleton type\footnote{Type that is computed only once before all-reduce, hence its loss prevents gradient synchronization.} scales as $\rho_k$: $\Pr(\text{patch compute}\mid k)\approx \rho_k$.
 See App.~\ref{app:sbar} for the full proof. \end{proof} \end{theorem}

 Fig.~\ref{fig:n600overhead} clearly shows that the average computation overhead of SPARe is near-constant around $2\sim2.8\times$ compared to the linearly scaling $r\times$ of traditional replication.
 As SPARe achieves as high availability as replication, near-constant overhead results in significant gain in time-to-train.